Tourist Attractions in USA

 • One photo as per the United States visa specifications has to be submitted if the applicant is below 14 years old.

 • For the interview at the Consulate or Embassy, you have to get all the required documents.
 Prepare for your interview.
 Based on the interview, the consular officer will decide if you qualify to get the visa or not.
-If your visa is approved, you will have to pay a visa issuance fee.
+If your visa is approved, you must pay a visa issuance fee.